bakopf/The-Facts-Page/README.md

 This is my personal project I'm working on.

-My plan is to design and implement a webapp completely without any css framework.
+My plan is to design and implement a WebApp and maybe generate a Hybrid App with Cordova.

 Technologies I plan to use:

+First Steps:

 1. HTML5
 2. Css3
 3. JavaScript
 4. jQuery lib
-5. Usage of Device Storage
 5. PHP
 6. MYSQL
 7. Xampp for Development

-8. ....
-9. Probably Cordova if i try to get a installable Android WebApp
+Second Step:

+1. CSS Framework like Foundation or Bootstrap
+2. Maybe jQuery Mobil lib for better Event-Handling

+I don't know yet if i go by hand or use something like angular for a MVC.

 Any suggestions are appreciated.